-The three-day shutdown has come to an end.
-However, the Senate has only reached a compromise to fund the government until February 8.
-What will happen after that?
-Will small business government contractors have to anticipate another shutdown?
-Even though this shutdown only lasted three days, let’s take a look at a few things you should know and remember from the 17-day 2013 shutdown that may affect you during another potential government shutdown.1
+The potential for another partial government shutdown is looming on the horizon.
+Is your small business prepared?
+Let’s take a look at a few things you should know and remember from the 17-day 2013 shutdown that may affect you during another potential government shutdown.1

 1. If you’re not earning revenue, you can’t pay employees